Day 1 - Newcastle

 Day 7 - Ísafjörður

-Arrive in the wonderful region of Ísafjörður, crowned the largest town in Iceland’s Westfjords. Ísafjörður is situated on a gravel spit gifted with beautiful mountainous views, the region hosts breathtaking scenery of dramatic landscapes.
+Arrive in the wonderful region of Ísafjörður, crowned the largest town in Iceland’s Westfjords. Ísafjörður is situated on a gravel spit with beautiful mountainous views.
 Visit the Maritime Museum, with an insightful exhibition on the history and lifestyle of locals who have lived off the income fishing has provided in the region for centuries.
 The Westfjord is also a region of wondrous nature; optional excursions today include the marvellous island of Vigur, home to a large colony of eider ducks and a vast bird population.

 Day 8 - Reykjavík